Mirror of Orbifold Singularities in the Hitchin Fibration: the case $(\text{SL}_n,\text{PGL}_n)$: Introduction

 where we have used the superscript $\circ$ to indicate the neutral component.
 Then the equivalence (\ref{eq-intro-DP2.5}) over $\check{A}^{\diamondsuit}$ is the Fourier-Mukai transform defined by a Poincar\'e line bundle on $\check{M}^{\diamondsuit}\times_{\check{A}^{\diamondsuit}}\hat{M}^{\diamondsuit}$.
 Fibrewise, this equivalence is reduced to the derived equivalence of dual abelian varieties due to Mukai \cite{Muk}.

 There are only partial results outside $\check{A}^{\diamondsuit}$.
 For $G=\GL_n$ and over the open subset of integral spectral covers $\check{A}^{ell}\subset\check{A}$, Arinkin \cite{Ari2} has proved a fibrewise equivalence.
 This has been generalised to the larger open subset $\check{A}^{\heartsuit}\subset\check{A}$ of reduced spectral covers by Melo-Rapagnetta-Viviani \cite{MRV2}, with an additional assumption on the polarisation on the spectral curve.
-For the dual groups $(\SL_n,\PGL_n)$, a fibrewise equivalence has been proved by Franco-Hanson-Ruano \cite{FHR}.
+For the dual groups $(\SL_n,\PGL_n)$, a fibrewise equivalence over $\check{A}^{ell}$ has been proved by Franco-Hanson-Ruano \cite{FHR}.
 A variant taking into account of certain gerbes on the moduli spaces is also proved by Groechenig-Shen \cite{GS}.
-For general reductive groups, an integral transform functor is constructed in \cite[Theorem 1.2.2]{Li} which is only known to be fully faithful.
+For general reductive groups, an integral functor is constructed in \cite[Theorem 1.2.2]{Li} which is only known to be fully faithful.

 The goal of this article however, is to study the geometry of singular Hitchin fibres $\check{h}^{-1}(a)$ for $a\in\check{A}^{ell}$ and $G=\SL_n$, and understand how the duality (\ref{eq-intro-dual-Ab}) behaves in the singular case.
-We may regard (\ref{eq-intro-dual-Ab}) as a mirror symmetry statement saying that the mirror of a point of $\hat{M}^{\diamondsuit}$ is a line bundle on the dual Hitchin fibre, and by mirror we mean the Fourier-Mukai transform defined by a certain Poincar\'e sheaf on $\check{M}^{ell}\times_{\check{A}^{ell}}\hat{M}^{ell}$.
-It turns out that in $\hat{M}^{ell}$, there are at worst orbifold singularities, and we can indeed give a nice description of the mirror.
 The duality (\ref{eq-intro-dual-Ab}) is a key requirement in the SYZ definition of mirror partners.
 See for example \cite{HT}.
 Therefore, our work is an attempt to understand the mirror symmetry for singular fibres.
+The mirror of a smooth point is known to be a line bundle on the dual Hitchin fibre, and by mirror we mean the Fourier-Mukai transform defined by a certain Poincar\'e sheaf on $\check{M}^{ell}\times_{\check{A}^{ell}}\hat{M}^{ell}$.
+It turns out that in $\hat{M}^{ell}$, there are at worst orbifold singularities, and we can indeed give a nice description of the mirror.
 Some results in this direction include \cite{FGOP} for $\GL_n$ and \cite{Ho} for $\SL_2$.